How young voters helped Biden win Minnesota

 Although Krull supported GOP candidates elsewhere on the ballot, his vote against Trump reflected a broader generational shift in the 2020 election.

-More than 61% of youth ages 18-29 voted for Biden, compared to 36% for Trump, according to the nonpartisan Center for Information and Research on Civic Learning & Engagement (CIRCLE).
-Biden received a higher level of youth support than Hillary Clinton garnered in 2016.
+Nationally, more than 61% of youth ages 18-29 voted for Biden, compared to 36% for Trump, according to the nonpartisan Center for Information and Research on Civic Learning & Engagement (CIRCLE).
+Biden received more youth support than Hillary Clinton garnered in 2016.

-In Minnesota, young voters helped push the state toward record turnout, overwhelmingly turning out for Biden.
+In Minnesota, young voters helped push the state toward record turnout, overwhelmingly choosing Biden.
 According to CIRCLE, 66% of Minnesota youth voted for Biden, compared to just 32% for Trump.

 While the Democratic lean among young voters was expected, the reasons some college students gave transcended party lines.